rasheedjimoh/dataexfilattemptbyBryceMontgomery/README.md

 ---

 ## **Step 1: Identifying the Initial File Access**
-We began the investigation by identifying the file accessed by Bryce Montgomery.
-To ensure we track the file accurately, we started by searching for the SHA256 hash of the file.
+I began the investigation by identifying the file accessed by Bryce Montgomery.
+To ensure I track the file accurately, I started by searching for the SHA256 hash of the file.
 The SHA256 hash is a unique identifier for the file and helps us track its movement across systems, regardless of the file's name or location.

-We searched the device logs for any events related to this specific file, including file renaming, creation, or modification, within the past 7 days.
+I searched the device logs for any events related to this specific file, including file renaming, creation, or modification, within the past 7 days.

 ```kql
 DeviceFileEvents